oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Monitoring-Exporter-Setup.md

  name: prometheus-k8s
  namespace: monitoring
 ```
-Similarly you need to add Role for the namespace under which the WebLogic servers pods are running in the Kubernetes cluster.
+Similarly you need to add Role for the namespace under which the WebLogic Servers pods are running in the Kubernetes cluster.
 Edit "prometheus-roleSpecificNamespaces.yaml" in the Prometheus operator deployment manifests and add the Role for the namespace ("soans") similar to example as below,
 ```
 - apiVersion: rbac.authorization.k8s.io/v1
  kind: Role